The Most Haunted Places In The Appalachian Mountains

 Tim Kiser, CC BY-SA 2.5, via Wikimedia Commons

+The Trans-Allegheny Lunatic Asylum, or Weston State Hospital, was established in the 1860s by Dorothea Dix, and it aimed to provide care for the mentally ill.
+As America’s largest stone-built asylum, it housed approximately 250 patients.
 Notably, its design emphasized healing, with spacious stairways and windows allowing ample sunlight and fresh air.
 Despite its intended purpose, the asylum’s eerie atmosphere has earned it a reputation as one of West Virginia’s haunted spots.

 Guided tours offer insight into its rich history, but behind its noble facade lies a darker past.
-Severe overcrowding in the 1950s led to violence, including tragic deaths and tales of haunting spirits.
+Severe overcrowding in the 1950s led to violence, including tragic events that lead to the creation of tales of haunting spirits.
+For thrill-seekers, the asylum hosts Halloween events like the Asylum Ball and haunted house experiences, providing a spine-tingling journey into its haunted history.

 Centralia, Pennsylvania